DylanFM/incident-worker/README.md

 `incidentworker` imports the data into a PostgreSQL database and makes use of the `postgis` and `uuid-ossp` extensions.
 The database is managed in this project using [Goose](https://bitbucket.org/liamstask/goose/).

 Configure the database for Goose by copying the file [dbconf.yml.example](https://github.com/DylanFM/incident-worker/blob/master/db/dbconf.yml.example) to `dbconf.yml`.
-If you prefer not to use the `DATABASE_URL` environment variable, edit `dbconf.yml` with your database connection details.
+The database is configured by default with a `DATABASE_URL` environment variable, e.g. `postgres://user:pass@localhost/database_name?sslmode=disable`.
+Alternatively you can edit `dbconf.yml` with your database connection details.
 Ensure the database has been created, then run `goose up` to run the migrations in [db/migrations](https://github.com/DylanFM/incident-worker/tree/master/db).

 ### Import a local file